-Useful information and advice for expats looking for jobs in Moscow and other Russian cities, including jobs in Russia for English speakers.
+Useful information and advice for expats looking for jobs in Moscow and other Russian cities, including Russian jobs for English speakers.

-This guide to finding jobs in Russia for foreigners includes:
+This guide to finding jobs in Russia includes information on:

 - How to find jobs in Russia

 - Support while looking for jobs in Russia

 Job market in Russia

 Moscow and St. Petersburg are Russia’s main economic centers offering the best job opportunities.
 The overall unemployment rate is Russia was measured at 6.3% in July 2020.
 This is an increase of around 30% since the start of the year, although this is largely down to the effects of Covid-19.

 Moscow has the highest employment rate in Russia and its labor force makes up around a quarter of Russia’s total GDP.